milaitinen/FoodTracker/README.md

+# FoodTracker

+A simple create-react-native-app that lets users of the app log in and see their restaurant order history, as well as view a list of restaurants and their menus.

+## Quick start

+To run the application you need yarn.
+Run `yarn install` and then `yarn start` to start the application.

+Use the first name Daniel and last name Saksala to log in and see order history.
+Other valid names can be found in `app/data/orders.json`.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).

 Below you'll find information about performing common tasks.
 The most recent version of this guide is available [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).